 In addition to the cloning provided by the data migration software, the magician portion allows users some customization options before they begin using their drive.
 This includes great features like OS optimization to ensure maximum compatibility with their new Samsung drive, user profile options to suit the user’s individual needs (optimizing how the drive works, opting for either performance, capacity, or reliability), and features for down the road, including secure erase.
 The ability to secure erase your drive using Samsung Magician software could even be considered another strength on the side of security.

 In all, the cloning shouldn’t take longer than an hour (likely much less) and the magician software is just an option, so users can be up and running in no time at all with minimal hassle.

 The Samsung 850 EVO is a great choice for anyone outside of the enterprise space that wants a solid state drive, whether as a first SSD or as an upgrade for an outdated drive.
 Whatever the case, this drive leads in performance for its price category and offers unmatched reliability with a time-tested brand and a 5-year warranty.
 We recommend getting the 500GB model as an all-around solution for anyone without exceptional performance requirements, but if that’s the case, then you probably want to go with a different drive anyway.
 There are also different sizes and form factors to suit any individual’s needs.
 The drive also offers AES 256-bit encryption and ensures the security of the data stored on the drive, something that should always be taken into consideration when shopping for new hardware.

-If you would like to purchase the Samsung 850 EVO or read a little more about it, you can find it on Amazon here or by clicking on the picture below.
+If you would like to purchase the Samsung 850 EVO or read a little more about it, you can find it on Amazon here.